oscarrock/hackintosh-msi-gf63-thin-9SC/README.md

 Pending.
 Upload benchmark tests

-Now i use 2 config.plist for clover just FYI. config.working.plist > the one that always works for me. config.plist > the one i change constantly to fix battery and other stuff.

 - Attached
 Screenshots

 Recommended apps.
 - Intel power gagdget
 - Hackintool

+FYI use 2 config.plist for clover.<br>
+- config.working.plist: the one that always works for me.<br>
+- config.plist: the one i change constantly to fix battery and other stuff.

 Special thanks to: @jbwharris, @cm0270 and all the people interested in making this setup.